delapuente/eal/README.md

 ## Events:

- * `touch` event is triggered when the surface is pressed for the first time
+ * `touchsurface` event is triggered when the surface is pressed for the first time
  * `pressarea` event is triggered just after entering a new area (see `enterarea` event)
  * `longpress` (optional) event is triggered when (and only once) the same area